Have a resource to suggest? Share your favorite tools and resources today!Recommend it

 Photo by Toa Heftiba on Unsplash

 This is the first in a three-part series detailing the issues and potential solutions related to food security on college campuses.
+Read Innovative Initiatives on College Campuses and Reexamining SNAP Policies for College Students for more insight into this subject.

 Food security is defined as the ability to have reliable access to healthy and affordable food and is a major issue on college campuses.
 Approximately 1 in 3 college students are food insecure, and the struggle to make ends meet leaves many having to choose between utilities, housing, tuition, textbooks, and groceries.